pcaversaccio/hardhat-project-template-ts/README.md

 ## `.env` File

-In the .env file, place your wallets private key in the PRIVATE_KEY section, this allows access to your wallet to use both testnet and mainnet funds.
+In the `.env` file place the private key of your wallet in the `PRIVATE_KEY` section.
+This allows secure access to your wallet to use with both testnet and mainnet funds during Hardhat deployments.
+For more information on how this works, please read the documentation of the `npm` package [`dotenv`](https://www.npmjs.com/package/dotenv).

 ## Verification